Hugh Victor McKay: Harvester judgement

 A dispute between McKay and the unions representing the Sunshine workers was heard before the Commonwealth Court of Conciliation and Arbitration in Melbourne between 7 October 1907 and 8 November 1907.
 H. B. Higgins heard evidence from employees and their wives.
 In the Harvester Judgement, he obliged McKay to pay his employees a wage that guaranteed them a standard of living which was reasonable for "a human being in a civilised community", regardless of his capacity to pay.
 McKay successfully appealed this judgement, but it became the basis of the basic wage, which dominated Australian economic life for the next 60 to 80 years.

 Later life

 McKay died at Rupertswood, a mansion in Sunbury, Victoria (notable as the birthplace of the Ashes) on 21 May 1926 and was survived by his wife, his daughter Hilda Stevenson and his two sons.
 His will was valued at £1,448,146; a codicil vested the income from 100,000 shares in the H. V. McKay Charitable Trust, chaired by George Swinburne.
 The trust's aims are to improve country life and aid charity in Sunshine.

 Honours

 He was made a Commander of the Order of the British Empire in 1918.

-H.V.
-McKay Memorial Gardens are named for him.
+H. V. McKay Memorial Gardens are named for him.

+Family

+The aviator Cecil Newton McKay was a son.